JGarnerDev/nextjs-tutorial/Readme.md

    Start by initializing npm (done)
    Make a gitignore file, so we don't upload our modules (or sensitive material in the future) (done) Install Next.js, React, and React-DOM (done)
+   Assign Next as run scripts for dev, build, and start in package.json (done)